 - A built-in query tuner to optimize queries for the target data warehouse.

 - Advanced features like HyperLogLog to help the tools walk the line between accuracy and performance.

 - Caching of frequently queried metrics to speed up query results.
 Headless BI tools achieve this by a combination of caching in-memory and pre-aggregating commonly used metrics in a traditional database (MySQL, Postgres), a custom database (Cube’s Cubestore) or within the data warehouse itself.

-Governance layer helps with metrics management.
+The governance layer helps with metrics management.
 It manages metrics search and discovery, metadata, lineage, and notifications.
 It also controls user-level and organization-level access to metrics.
-Governance layer is also called a metrics catalog.
+The governance layer is also called a metrics catalog.